Find participating medical centers and current study status in each of them

 • participants in the rituximab group whose cancer stays the same or worsens during or after 6 months of treatment, may be given SC mosunetuzumab for a further 6 months (plus IV polatuzumab vedotin)

 People who take part in this clinical study (participants) will be given the clinical study treatment mosunetuzumab or rituximab plus polatuzumab vedotin.
 This will be for up to 6 months to 1 year, depending on which part of the study they join and how well they respond to treatment.
 Participants who initially respond well to treatment then their NHL comes back, may be given study treatment again.
 The clinical study doctor will see the participant regularly throughout the study.
 These visits will include checks to see how the participant responds to the treatment and any side effects they may have.
-Participants will see the clinical study doctor about 1 month after their last treatment dose, then every 3–6 months for scans until their cancer worsens, they leave the study, or they start a new lymphoma treatment.
-The total time of participation in the clinical study will be about 2 and a half years and may be longer if the participant continues responding to treatment.
+Participants will see the clinical study doctor for scans approximately every 3 months for the first year.
+Additional scans will be done every 6 months for the next 2 years.
+Then the scans will be done yearly for the next 3 years until the participant`s cancer worsens, they leave the study, or they start a new lymphoma treatment.
+The total time of participation in the clinical study will be about 6 years.
 Participants can stop study treatment and leave the clinical study at any time.

 3. What are the main results measured in the GO40516 clinical study?